|

 | > iacl.org > Andor

 ReWatcher General Notes.
 2025 Rewatch The Phantom Menace Episode 1 (1999).
 We start the story at a point in time where the Trade Federation of Newt Gunray has attempted to usurpt the planet Naboo in order to force a treaty that allows their presence on the planet to use as a base.
-(Taxation of trade routes - a Colonial issue from the 1700's however in Star Wars the Trade Federation has ships to transport materials in and appear to at least have some value added unlike the English who just wanted a cut) Having sided with Darth Sidious (and his apprentice Maul) we see them attempt various stratagems to take over Naboo, using Droids and the nasty shielded roller attack platforms) .
-Annikin is a child, albeit one with a pod racer, the convergence in the force.
+(Taxation of trade routes and failure of the courts are issues Central to the Star Wars late Republic) Having sided with Darth Sidious and his apprentice Darth Maul we see them attempt various stratagems to take over Naboo, using Droids of various configurations.
+Annikin is a child, albeit one with a pod racer, Qui-gon Jinn's convergence in the force and the pod race.
+Race won, Annikin's freedom secured, needed parts obtained and we take oour leave of hutt run world of Tatoonine.
+The Trade Federation is defeated, kicked off Naboo, their orbital station destroyed, the ground army of droids de-activated.
+Overall a well paced and complete story that introduces the Galactic Republic, Jedi and Sith counterpart.

-2025 Watching Andor Season 2, Rogue 1 (2016) and A New Hope (Episode 4 -1977) Given the roughly 37 year gap between Andor and New Hope, not a bad job of keeping the continuity.
+2025 Watching Andor Season 2 and Rogue 1 (2016) and A New Hope (Episode 4 -1977) Given the roughly 37 year gap between Andor and New Hope, not a bad job of keeping the continuity.
 In Rogue one I wonder about the tactical need or rationale to visit to the Death Star base planet.
 (Of course other than to film Star Wars while it is raining) They knew where the Death Star plans were being kept, time was of the essence why not go straight there?
-Yet we sidetrack in a hopes of capturing the chief scientist of a heavily guarded Imperial facility so he can personally explain to the folks on Yavin about his booby trapped Death Star (the message was specific enough) or kill him? - Andor's secret orders which is likewise baffling, the thing was already built!
-Also watched 1/2 of Season 1.
-Season 2 brings a level of granularity that to my mind sets the standard against which all should be compared and strive to attain.
+Yet we sidetrack in a hopes of capturing the chief scientist of a heavily guarded Imperial facility so he can personally explain to the folks on Yavin about his booby trapped Death Star (the message was specific enough) or kill him? - Andor's secret orders which is likewise baffling, the device was already built.

 Interregnum Hardbound books from the early 1980's featured various science fiction images ensconced by commentary which in my case discussed the science fiction genre and some make-believe history of the Galaxy, probably as an extension of Issac Asimov's World and with it's various Interregnums.
 Later came "Dune" which took place hundreds of thousands of years in the future in which the mechanical minds of computers had been outlawed.
-It had been so long since Herbert's "Butlarian Jihad" that no one even knew what a robot was.
-Subsequently Star Wars genre of starting us off on a desert planet complete with Fremen (Tuscan Raiders) as well as worm people might have been seen as a take off of the Dune series.
-Conscious of this we introduced the Tatoonine's 2nd sun and "A long time ago.." byline to make it look and sound like any similarities to someone else's work was just a coincidence.
-I feel Star Wars in similar manner to Dune takes place hundreds of thousands of years after Dune - Itself covering several thousand years and that we exist several hundreds of thousands of years after Star Wars.
-At least "A long time ago.." is felt to be accurate, but it's the same Galaxy.
-(Closer to our timeline it all somehow devolved into humanity being pursued by inhuman Cyborg creatures aka Battlestar Galactica) In similar manner we introduce breakages of more than several years in the Skywalker saga.
+It had been so long since Herbert's "Butlarian Jihad" that outlawed mechanical and artificial intelligence.
+Subsequently Star Wars genre of starting us off on a Dunish desert planet.
+Tatoonine's 2nd sun and "A long time ago.." line to make it looklike the similarities were circumstantial.
+Star Wars builds thousands of years after the foundation laid by Dune In similar manner we introduce breakages of more than several years in the Skywalker saga.

 2nd Interregnum Between 2005's "Revenge of the Sith" and 2015's "The Force Awakens" - a 10 year Skywalker gap.
 Book literature.
 Noteably: John Jackson Miller's 2014 novel A New Dawn and Chuck Wendig's Trilogy: Aftermath (2015), Life Debt (2016) and Empire's End (2017) deal with filling the 30 year gap between the events after the "Return of the Jedi", Briefly, the core worlds flock to join the Alliance forming "The New Republic", the remnants of the Empire collect, battle and are defeated a year later and flee to the outer rim and so-called "unknown regions" where they attempt to re-organize, rebuild and are infiltrated and pre-empted by Sidious and Snope and returning as "The 1st Order" utilizing new tactics and methods.